 50 years Public Eye

-Public Eye was founded in 1968 based on a manifesto (available in German) demanding fairer relations between Switzerland and the world's poorest countries.
+Public Eye was founded in 1968 based on a manifesto (available in French and in German) demanding fairer relations between Switzerland and the world's poorest countries.
 The text aimed to raise awareness and influence official Swiss policy: the 1,000 signatories of the "Berne Declaration" committed to devote 3% of their income to cooperation and development - while demanding that the Swiss Federal Council do the same.
-In 1971, the movement became an association, which is currently supported by some 25,000 members.
+In 1971, the movement became an association, which is currently supported by some 27,000 members.

 Focusing Global Justice

 From the Berne Declaration in 1968 to today's Public Eye, our association remains loyal to the view and values of its founders, who proposed to attack the causes of poverty rather than trying to treat its consequences.
 Since the 70s, the organisation has stood out thanks to the scale of its actions, such as the launch of the sustainable coffee "Ujamaa", imported from Tanzania, or the sale of over 250,000 jute sacks to support sustainable business in Bangladesh.
 During the 80s and 90s, the organisation became heavily involved in campaigning for the restitution of Marcos's funds to the Philippines and to clean up the financial centre.
 The "Medi-minus" campaign, and the corresponding book, which sold 50,000 copies, denounced the pharmaceutical industry for selling useless, inefficient or in some cases dangerous medicines in both Switzerland and developing nations.
 At the turn of the century, the association took the battle to massive pharaonic construction projects, such as the Three Gorges Dam in China and the Ilisu dam in Turkey.

 Here are some of our recent success stories: